 It is on the fairways that you will see the most variation in types of grass.
-In the United States, Perennial Ryegrass or Kentucky Bluegrass have traditionally been the most common.
-They are very popular with golf club managers and owners as they are low maintenance and hardy and robust.
+In the United States, Perennial ryegrass or Kentucky bluegrass has traditionally been the most common.
+They are very popular with golf club managers and owners as they are low maintenance, hardy, and robust.
 They can stand up to a lot of golfers’ feet and golf balls before they need reseeding or relaying.

 These types of grass do have some competition from newer grasses on the block.
-The understanding of how different greens behave in different climates has come on leaps and bounds in the past few decades.
+However, understanding how different greens behave in different climates has come on leaps and bounds in the past few decades.

-In colder climates, a variety of grass called Creeping Bent grass has become increasingly popular as it tolerates close cutting, which gives a fast surface for play.
-Further south, where dry conditions and high heat are the norms it is likely that you will find yourself playing on Zoysiagrass.
+In cool climates, a variety of grass called Creeping Bentgrass has become increasingly popular as it tolerates close cutting, which gives a fast surface for play.
+However, further south, where dry conditions and high heat are the norms, it is likely that you will find yourself playing on Zoysiagrass.

-A smooth green where the ball runs true is what we all want on the green.
-The critical characteristic of grass on the greens in that it is short and smooth.
-This means a type of grass which tolerates regular short cutting.
+A smooth green where the ball runs true is what we all want on the putting green.
+Therefore, the critical characteristic of grass on putting greens is that it is short and smooth.
+This means a type of grass that tolerates regular shortcutting.

-If you play regularly on such a course, you will become very practised at putting on an uneven surface, which is a skill in itself.
+If you play regularly on such a course, you will become very practiced at putting on an uneven surface, which is a skill in itself.

-If you play on a southern course, where rainfall is sparse, you may have seen the brown look of some of the grass as the summer moves on.
+If you play on a southern course, where rainfall is sparse, you may have seen the brown look of some of the golf course grass as the summer moves on.
 Golf course managers hate this, as do golfers.
 Bermuda grass is the answer.
 It grows in the driest of climates and will tolerate long droughts.
 In fact, it thrives best in hot weather.
-It is often paired with Zoysia grass, another variety which does well in drought conditions.
-It is slow growing, so is most often used on fairways and tee boxes, where its hard-wearing nature is most appreciated.
+It is often paired with Zoysia grass, another variety that does well in drought conditions.
+It is slow-growing, so it is most often used on fairways and tee boxes, where its hard-wearing nature is most appreciated.
 You will rarely see these grasses further north.
 They do not tolerate freezing temperatures and will die if exposed to below zero for very long.

 If you play on a coastal course or in more temperate climes, you will probably be playing on Bent grass.
-This is a durable grass which can be mowed short and will still behave even when trampled upon by a significant number of golfers.
-It does not need a lot of water and will maintain a healthy green color throughout the summer.
+This is durable grass that can be mowed short and will still behave even when trampled upon by a significant number of golfers.
+In addition, it does not need a lot of water and will maintain a healthy green color throughout the summer.
 Another favorite grass for these locations is Ryegrass.
-This is most often used on fairways and on the rough.
-It is fine and smooth when closely mowed and hard-wearing, while still being flat enough to give a fast surface.
-It will not tolerate freezing conditions though so you will rarely see it in regions where the temperature drops below zero over the winter.
+This is most often used on fairways and the rough.
+It is fine and smooth when closely mowed and hard-wearing while still flat enough to give a fast surface.
+It will not tolerate freezing conditions, though, so you will rarely see it in regions where the temperature drops below zero over the winter.